networkx/networkx/CONTRIBUTING.rst

 The source files for the example gallery are ``.py`` scripts in ``examples/`` that generate one or more figures.
 They are executed automatically by sphinx-gallery when the documentation is built.
 The output is gathered and assembled into the gallery.

+Building the example gallery locally requires that the additional dependencies in ``requirements/example.txt`` be installed in your development environment.

 You can **add a new** plot by placing a new ``.py`` file in one of the directories inside the ``examples`` directory of the repository.
 See the other examples to get an idea for the